top of page

 Framework Development, Not Category Validation

-The research conducted under the Integrative State Framework for Psychotherapy is explicitly positioned as framework development rather than category validation.
-This distinction shapes every aspect of the program's methodology, claim-making, and research trajectory.
+The research conducted under the Immersive Experiential Framework is explicitly positioned as framework development rather than category validation.
+This distinction shapes the program's methodology, claim-making, and research trajectory.
 A framework, in the sense articulated by Varpio and colleagues, organizes observation, generates comparison, and anchors research questions.
 It is not a theory that explains causes, a validated measurement instrument, or an efficacy claim.
 The program's current work is methodologically appropriate to the framework-development stage and does not substitute for the empirical work that validation will require.

 Three Levels of Claim